Computer network support specialist, Mātanga tautoko whatunga rorohiko

 Tasks

-- Resolve computer network problems.
+- help people with computer network issues

-- Install computer software.
+- test computer systems

 You usually need experience to become a computer network support specialist and a qualification may be useful.